 I have to mention that this is a slightly modified layout, an altered version of the original spread.

 In the traditional spread, Row A is not in the middle, but it is the first upper line of cards.
-However, according to my perception of time in the Tarot spreads, I placed the present in the middle of the spread and past is the upper line, while future is down.
+However, according to my perception of time in the Tarot spreads, I placed the present in the middle of the spread and past is the upper line, while the future is down.

-How to read.
+How to read the spread.

 Also, you can analyse each column separately.
 The card from the Row A represents the current situation, the card from the Row B represents the origin of the issue, and the card from the Row C represent the future development of the issue in question.

-Just like in the previous example, for each day and issue the card from the Row A represents the current situation, the card from the Row B represents the origin (or the source) of the issue, and the card from the Row C represent the outcome.
+Just like in the previous example, for each day the card from the Row A represents the current situation, the card from the Row B represents the origin (or the source) of the issue, and the card from the Row C represent the outcome.

-(Excerpt from the book “The Unified Esoteric Tarot – General introduction and Guidebook” by Attila Blága.
+(Excerpt from the book “The Unified Esoteric Tarot Handbook – Volume One, A general introduction to Tarot, The Fourth Way, Astrology, Numerology, Kabbalah and Alchemy” by Attila Blága.
 Full or partial use of this text for commercial or non-commercial distribution by any means whatsoever is strictly prohibited unless expressly authorised by the author.)